 We’ve found that having a management layer also promotes cross-team collaboration, as the SDRs can learn from a wide range of AEs on different sales techniques to connect with prospects.
 This also prevents your SDRs from feeling siloed and gives them more visibility into the full sales process.

 If you’re looking to outsource your SDR team with a built-in management layer, EBQ offers an entire appointment setting team at a fraction of the cost.
-Not only are we well-versed in a wide range of industries, but we also offer both a project manager and a Consultant to drive your strategy.
+Not only are we well-versed in a wide range of industries, but we also offer both a project manager and a success manager to drive your strategy.
 Whether you’re a startup looking to get your foot in the door or an enterprise looking to expand your pipeline, our SDRs are just a call away.

 Another challenge we’ve seen organizations struggle with is SDRs and AEs not effectively utilizing the prospect database in their CRM.
 This results in sales reps not having the information they need to nurture opportunities and even impacts your ability to report on overall sales success.